-The majority of farmers in Sub Saharan Africa practice rain-fed argiclture.
+The majority of farmers in Sub Saharan Africa practice rain-fed agriculture.
 They do not use irrigation so are at the mercy of the rains.
 PlantVillage farmers in Busia County, Kenya experienced significant hardship at the start of the long rains in 2019 (March).
 The twin cyclones of Idai and Kenneth which hit Mozambique (March 14th and April 25th) removed moisture from the atmosphere above Kenya and Uganda reducing the volume of rain that fell.
 Increased numbers of cyclones is a consequence due to higher sea surface temperatures.
-These cyclones bring immediate devestation to farms in their path.
+These cyclones bring immediate devastation to farms in their path.
 Or when they affect rainfall patterns as happened in 2019.
-Cyclones are also playing a major role in the current locust upsurge.
+Cyclones are also played a major role in the 2020 locust upsurge.

-Some farmers who had an earlier start so had some growth of maize saw their crop stop growing.
-You can Roseline Akoichi, one of our lead farmers discuss this in the video.
+Some farmers who planted maize earlier saw their crop stop growing.
+You can watch Roseline Akochi, one of our lead farmers discuss this in the video below.

 What was very clear was that farmers needed hyperlocal advice to enable climate change adaptation.
 PlantVillage therefore partnered with Mediae Company who produce a very popular TV show for farmers, Shamba Shape Up, to deliver climate change advice.
 And with their offshoot company, iShamba to send messages out via SMS.
 This work was enabled by PlantVillage's excellent and ongoing collaboration with Mercy Corps AgriFin.

 Shamba Shape Up is East Africa’s leading agricultural TV program.
 The program is a reality make-over show filmed on smallholder farms addressing the problems of the farmers to increase production and encouraging farming as a business in Kenya and Tanzania.
-It’s broadcast on national TV stations in Kenya and Tanzania and on DSTV and a number of free to air digital channels reaching over 12 million viewers each week in both countries in English and Swahili over half the year.
+It’s broadcast on national TV stations in Kenya, Uganda and Tanzania and on DSTV and a number of free to air digital channels reaching over 12 million viewers each week in both countries in English, Swahili and Luganda over half the year.

-PlantVillage used data from CHIRPS and the Climate Hazard Center to create maps together with the Kenya Meteorological Service that could be shown each week.
-Here is one of the videos that are going out
+PlantVillage uses data from CHIRPS and the Climate Hazard Center to create weather maps for the entire country together with the Kenya Meteorological Service that is shown each week.
+The weather data is interpreted in form of the amount of rainfall expected and drought severity.
+The weather maps generated shows the expected rainfall amount.
+Here is a sample of map generated.

-What is also nice is that Shamha Shape Up have a hotline farmers can join for weekly alerts or to request more information.
-This is iShamba which we discuss next
+What is also nice is that Shamba Shape Up have a hotline farmers can join for weekly alerts or to request more information.
+This is iShamba which we discuss next.

 Using the CHIRPS data set and detailed discussions with Dr. Chris Funk of the Climate Hazards Group we were able to use the historical and forecasted precipitation data at the spatial resolution of 5km to deliver three key numbers to each farmer.